Apply your heart to instruction, and your ears to the words of knowledge. Proverbs 23:12

 Paul Defends his Ministry

-15 But when it was the good pleasure of God, who from my mother’s womb, set me apart and called me through his grace 16 to reveal his Son in me, that I might preach him among the Gentiles, I didn’t immediately confer with flesh and blood, 17 nor did I go up to Jerusalem to those who were apostles before me, but I went away into Arabia.
+15 But when it was the good pleasure of God, who from my mother’s womb, set me apart and called me through his grace 16 to reveal his Son in me, that I might preach him among the Gentiles, I did not immediately confer with flesh and blood, 17 nor did I go up to Jerusalem to those who were apostles before me, but I went away into Arabia.
 Then I returned to Damascus.

 Paul Accepted by Apostles and Others

-18 Then after three years I went up to Jerusalem to visit Peter, and stayed with him fifteen days.
+18 Then after three years I went up to Jerusalem to visit Peter, and stayed with him for fifteen days.
 19 But of the other apostles I saw no one except James, the Lord’s brother.
-20 Now about the things which I write to you, before God, I’m not lying.
+20 Now about the things which I write to you, before God, I am not lying.
 21 Then I came to the regions of Syria and Cilicia.
 22 I was still personally unknown to the churches of Judea which were in Christ, 23 but they only heard: “He who once persecuted us now preaches the faith that he once tried to destroy.”